 During the project, we utilised 10 of our locally employed operatives and worked with approved specialist contractors that assisted with delivering a successful contract.

-The properties are now much safer and have been fitted with new laminated fire doors and their passive fire protection accompaniments.
-We sourced these particular doors due to their durability, easiness to maintain and ability to withstand the spread of fire for longer.
+The properties are now much safer with the new doors and can withstand the spread of fire for longer.

 Following completion of works, the Clerk of Works stated: “I found the fitters to be professional, approachable and a credit to your company.
 Their work is of a good standard.
 On the whole I am very pleased with the works carried out”.